TruncatedDinoSour/armour/doc/d/pDB-1.md

     }

 This would be a base algorithm for selecting a key.
 From now, whenever `get_key` is used in pseudocode, assume the above function.
-Ideally `get_key` would also implement `get_key_id` to get the ID of the key - this function will also be used, but there's no pseudorandom implementation, this will depend on your data structure, most likely at least.
+Ideally `get_key` would also implement `get_key_id` to get the ID of the key - this function will also be used, but there is no pseudorandom implementation, this will depend on your data structure, most likely at least.
 You can also loop over all available keys and look for the specific key, which is not ideal: